 According to the seasonal evolution of the INCWM, the difference in water temperature between the sea surface and 50 m depth begins in April (Fig. 2m).
 The water temperature in April was selected as the initial value for the formation of the INCWM in the following months (Fig. 6a).
 The significant correlations shown in Fig. 5 demonstrate that the local water temperature below 10 m in April is closely related to the interannual variation of the INCWM in July.
 The water temperature in April is the result of cooling process in the previous winter.
-Tsutsumi and Guo (2016) suggested the heat content inside
+Tsutsumi and Guo (2016) suggested the heat content inside the Seto Inland Sea (except for Bungo Channel and Kii Channel) from January to July mainly depended on air-sea heat fluxes.
+The initial temperature of the INCWM is likely associated with local air-sea heat flux from winter to early spring.

-- 250 in April is the result of cooling process in the previous winter.
-Tsutsumi and Guo (2016) suggested the heat content inside the Seto Inland Sea (except for Bungo Channel and Kii Channel) from January to July mainly depended on air-sea heat fluxes. the initial temperature of the INCWM is likely associated with local air-sea heat flux from winter to early spring.
 During the warming season, the effect of local water temperatures below 10 m persists.
-As Fig. 5e-h shown, the correlation coefficient below 10 m in Iyo-Nada (Sta.
+As Fig. 5e-h show, the correlation coefficient below 10 m in Iyo-Nada (Sta.
 1-7) increased from April to May-July, especially in May and July.
-In addition, the - significant difference-confidence levels gradually enhanced from 0.01 to <math>p < 0.01 during this period, which indicated that heat transport into the INCWM from May to July is also important for the interannual variation of the INCWM in July.
-Using the temperature difference between the sea surface and 20 m depth at stations 1-4 as the thermocline strength, a significant negative correlation (r = -0.44, p < 0.05) was obtained for the thermocline strength in July and the average water temperature of the INCWM in July, indicating that a stronger thermocline strength corresponds to a colder INCWM. - 260 Because there is no significant correlation between the INCWM and sea surface temperature at stations 1-5 from May to July (Fig. 5), the stronger thermocline strength acts to reduce the downward heat transport from the sea surface to the INCWM.
-In addition, river discharge around the Seto Inland Sea increases during the warming season, facilitating the occurrence of an estuarine-like density circulation with the bottom flow from the Hayasui Strait to Iyo-Nada (Fig. 6b), which ultimately promotes horizontal heat transport into the INCWM (Yu and Guo, 2018).
-When river discharge reaches a peak in July (Zhu - 265 et al., 2019), the bottom horizontal density flow is enhanced, causing more heat to be laterally transported to the INCWM in July than in other months.
+In addition, the significant confidence levels gradually enhanced from 0.01 to <math>p < 0.01 during this period, which indicated that heat transport into the INCWM from May to July is also important for the interannual variation of the INCWM in July.
+Using the temperature difference between the sea surface and 20 m depth at stations 1-4 as the thermocline strength, a significant negative correlation (r =-0.44, p < 0.05) was obtained for the thermocline strength in July and the average water temperature of the INCWM in July, indicating that a stronger thermocline strength corresponds to a colder INCWM.
+Because there is no significant correlation between the INCWM and sea surface temperature at stations 1-5 from May to July (Fig. 5), the stronger thermocline strength acts to reduce the downward heat transport from the sea surface to the INCWM.
+In addition, river discharge around the Seto Inland Sea increases during the warming season, facilitating the occurrence of an estuarinelike density circulation with the bottom flow from the Hayasui Strait to Iyo-Nada (Fig. 6b), which ultimately promotes horizontal heat transport into the INCWM (Yu and Guo, 2018).
+When river discharge reaches a peak in July (Zhu et al., 2019), the bottom horizontal density flow is enhanced, causing more heat to be laterally transported to the INCWM in July than in other months.
 This process is supported by the significant correlation coefficient of approximately 0.6 (p < 0.01) (Fig. 5h) below 10 m at station R in July.
 Therefore, the lateral heat transport from the Hayasui Strait to Iyo-Nada is another important process that influences the interannual variation of the INCWM in July.